Login

 Glass Shelves

-Spans for glass shelves are based on the type, thickness, and overall size of the glass.
-Common types of glass for shelves are annealed and tempered.
+Span limits for glass shelving depend on the type, thickness, and size of the glass.
+Common choices include annealed and tempered glass.

 Recommended Shelf Height Spacing

-Use the following guidelines to determine the "clear shelf height" needed for the types of items you plan to place on your shelves.
-Clear shelf height is the space measured from the top of the lower shelf to the underside of the shelf above it.
+The following guidelines will help you determine the "clear shelf height" needed for specific items.
+Clear shelf height refers to the measurement from the top of the lower shelf to the underside of the shelf above it.

 Are you interested in learning more about steel structure platform?
 Contact us today to secure an expert consultation!